elasticio/gspreadsheets/README.md

 ![Table](https://user-images.githubusercontent.com/13310949/59920466-45fd9380-9433-11e9-91bc-35e2043b15a4.png)

-After trigger execution, data will be extracted from the table above and will be emitted next messages:
+After a trigger execution, data will be extracted from the table above and the following message will be emitted:

 ##### 1) Dimension: `COLUMNS`, Use first row/column as header: `Yes`
 ```js